ProDiCeT/Sepolia_ETH_transfer/README.md

 Designed for developers or learners experimenting with Ethereum transactions in a safe test environment.

 ## 🚀 Features
-- Minimal and secure interface (no keys are stored).
+- Minimal and secure interface, no keys are stored.
 - Automatic validation of private key and destination address.
 - Direct connection to Sepolia via Infura or any RPC endpoint.
 - Displays sender balance, estimated gas fee, and Etherscan transaction link.